 Your name and fingerprints will be provided to the Federal Bureau of Investigation (FBI), which will check them against the many law enforcement agency databases.

-Ultimately, if you have a criminal record, it will be discovered.
+Ultimately, if you have a criminal record, it will likely be discovered.
 The good news is, only a few types of misdemeanors typically create serious immigration problems for people who do not have any other criminal history.

 Under U.S. immigration law, a misdemeanor means a crime that is either:

-Despite the above definition, immigration laws (which are federal) differ from laws in the various U.S. states such that even a misdemeanor under a particular state's law can be deemed an aggravated felony or other serious crime for immigration purposes.
-Situations of this sort can lead to denial of the green card renewal as well as removal (deportation) from the United States.
+Despite the above definition, immigration laws (which are federal) differ from laws in the various U.S. states, such that even a misdemeanor under a particular state's law can be deemed an aggravated felony or other serious crime for immigration purposes.
+Situations of this sort can lead to denial of the green card renewal as well as removal from the United States.

 There are three types of misdemeanor charges that can potentially result in serious immigration consequences for a lawful permanent resident trying to renew a green card:

 Any time a non-citizen is convicted of two crimes involving moral turpitude that did not arise from a single act/scheme of misconduct, the DHS will initiate removal proceedings.
-This is true even if the crimes are misdemeanors.
+This is true even if the crimes were misdemeanors.

 However, a conviction of just one misdemeanor crime involving moral turpitude when a state statute provides for a maximum sentence of one year or less is not grounds for the DHS to initiate removal proceedings.